Mambouna/pgzero/doc/builtins.rst

 states of the mouse in the game: where it is, what buttons are pressed, whether it is visible and many more...

-It can also be used to manipulate the mouse, for example changing its position or the displayed mouse cursor.
+It can also be used to manipulate the mouse, for example changing its position.

 .. class:: Mouse